Translate

 1405 TB-30

-Alpha Jet's line of honour was stored everywhere after their transfer from Germany.
+Alpha Jet's line of honour was stored in various locations after their transfer from Germany.

-Beja airbase was commissioned by the West Gerrman airforce in 1962, and sadly, by 1993, its glory days of the Luftwaffe were no longer.
+Beja airbase was commissioned by the West German air force in 1962, and sadly, by 1993, its glory days as a Luftwaffe base were no longer.

 Day four, and it was Monte-real.